shunny2/RunAndGun/README.md

 </p>

 ## About Run and Gun
-Clone of the Metal Slug game developed at unity.\
+Clone of the Metal Slug game developed at Unity.\
 Currently, the game has 1 stage.

-Game link available at: https://shunny2.github.io/run-and-gun/
+The game link is available at: https://shunny2.github.io/run-and-gun/

 ## Technologies